1983 United Kingdom local elections

-Local elections were held in the United Kingdom in 1983.
+Local elections were held in the United Kingdom on 5 May 1983.
 The results were a success for Conservative Prime Minister Margaret Thatcher, who soon afterwards called a general election in which the Conservatives won a landslide victory.
 The projected share of the vote was Conservative 39%, Labour Party 36%, Liberal-SDP Alliance 20%.

 The three major parties all made net gains at the expense of smaller parties and independents, despite a slight reduction in the number of councillors.
 The Conservatives gained 110 seats, giving them 10,557 councillors.
 Labour gained just 8 seats, finishing with 8,782 seats.
 The Liberal-SDP Alliance gained 321 seats, finishing with 2,171 seats.
 It was a decent showing for Labour, with a much larger share of the vote than any opinion poll had shown since the party's split in 1981, but a major disappointment for the Alliance.
 However, the subsequent general election saw the Conservative government elected by a landslide, while the Alliance came close to Labour in terms of votes, although Labour won almost 10 times as many seats.